David-Bieber/Main/README.md

 ### Staging changes using "git add ."

 Using a dot here will result in every change you made to be forwarded.
-Alternatively, you can also stage single files individually (using the corresponding paths).
+Alternatively, you can also stage single files individually by using the corresponding paths.

 ```
 git add .